 Using real numbers from a production customer support bot (GPT-4o, 500 input + 400 output tokens/query, 5 queries/user/day):

-The target for a sustainable SaaS AI feature: under $0.50/MAU/month.
-At that rate, if you charge $10–29/month for a plan with AI features, AI costs are 2–5% of plan revenue — manageable.
-At $1–2/MAU/month, you're eroding margins fast at scale.
+The target: under $0.50/MAU/month.
+At that rate, if you charge $10-29/month for a plan with AI features, AI costs are 2-5% of plan revenue.
+At $1-2/MAU/month, you're eroding margins fast at scale.

 Layer 1: Model selection by task type

-The rule: start with the cheapest model that passes your quality threshold.
+Start with the cheapest model that passes your quality threshold.
 Escalate only on failure.

 Layer 3: Per-tenant cost isolation